fofr/m.js/docs/intro.md

 ### Event clean up

-A module can be removed from the page at any time by calling the `.remove()` method. **m** manages DOM event handlers and sandbox subscriptions for you so you don't need to unbind these yourself.
+A module can be removed from the page at any time by calling the `.remove()` method. **m** manages DOM event handlers and event hub subscriptions for you so you don't need to unbind these yourself.
 But should anything else need to be cleaned up this should be done in the `.teardown()` method.

 ```js
 m.module('timer', {